-- 7 Multiple Listen to a description of a tour to Wadi Rum in Jordan.
-Which ways of travelling are mentioned? - 8 Image: Second Seco
+- 7 🕪 Listen to a description of a tour to Wadi Rum in Jordan.
+Which ways of travelling are mentioned? - 8 🗐 Listen again and complete the following table in your notebook.

-Geographical Activities to do Sites to visit features
+Geographical features Activities to do Sites to visit

 9 Write about a memorable journey that you have been on.
 Use the model text in exercise 2 to write three paragraphs describing the sequence of events.
 Then, revise your work for clarity of ideas and coherence.